To whom it may concern:

-I would like to clarify that, while you may wreak havoc on my body, and likely even confuse my mind, you cannot have my soul, my hope or my love.
-There are, in fact, a number of things that you have given me, things I never could have experienced had you not come to possess my body.
+I would like to clarify that, while you may wreak havoc on my body, and likely even confuse my mind — you cannot have my soul, my hope or my love.
+There are some good things that you have given me, things I never could have experienced had you not come to possess my body.

 You have given me:

 - renewed friendship with strong, close, true friends

 - growth in character, perseverance, and hope